Snowflake-Labs/sfquickstarts/site/sfguides/src/recommendation_engine_aws_sagemaker/recommendation_engine_aws_sagemaker.md

 );
 ```

 Let's break down what this code is doing.
-Remember that data in Snowflake needs three things: a database, a schema, and a table.
+Remember that data in Snowflake needs three things: a database, a schema, and compute.
 First, we `create` a database called "MOVIELENS"  using the public schema "movielens.”

-Then, we `create` a table called "movies".
+Then we `create` a warehouse called `COMPUTE_WH` and then, we `create` a table called "movies".
 The table has three columns: "movieid", "title", and "genres".
 We then `create` a second table called "ratings".
 This table has four columns: "userid", "movieid", "rating", and "timestamp_ntz".

 Next, using the Snowflake UI menu bar, switch over to the Databases tab and select the `MOVIELENS` database you've just created.